 Because OSXFuse has been updated to adapt to new macOS changes, VeraCrypt, too, has to be updated in order to continue working.
 The last update to the encryption app was about three months ago and we haven’t heard about any upcoming updates from Idrix.
 Even though the app isn’t updated, it does work with macOS Big sur.

 I just updated my Mac to Big Sur and can confirm that both FUSE and VeraCrypt are working fine on macOS Big Sur 11.0.1.
 I downloaded and installed FUSE version 3.11.2 (remember to allow the extension under Settings > Security & Privacy ), followed by VeraCrypt_1.24-Update7 and was expecting an error upon launching VeraCrypt.
 But not only it launched without issues, it also let me mount my hard drive as usual.
 I figure the problem reported by users seems to be related to FUSE versions 4.0.0 and above.

 FUSE version 4.0.0 adds support for Apple Silicon among other changes and is now called FUSE for macOS.
 If you were struggling to get VeraCypt working on macOS Big Sur, you simply need to install OSXFuse version 3.11.2 before installing VeraCrypt.
+Make sure to uninstall other FUSE version if it’s present.
 When VeraCrypt receives an update, it should make appropriate changes to adapt to newer FUSE builds.